About Caithness Petroleum

 Lyndon has 40 years of international upstream oil and gas industry experience, including 30 years in Africa-Middle East business development and upstream operations.
 He has a good track record of successful acquisitions and exploration/appraisal led reserves and production growth.

 In the 1990s whilst with Neste Oy Lyndon led the technical team during their exploration programme in Algeria.
 In 1996 he relocated to the Middle East and managed the business development and joint venture activities around the Gulf and North Africa for Neste, and later Mitsui, achieving very significant portfolio field production growth.

-From 2014 he has assisted Caithness undertaking technical and commercial evaluation of ventures in Morocco, Tunisia and the Middle East.
+From 2014 he has assisted Caithness undertaking technical and commercial evaluation of ventures in Morocco, Tunisia, Egypt and the Middle East.

 Gordon was Drilling Manager of Caithness Petroleum from 2009 to 2014 and was responsible for planning, drilling and testing the Fes-1z well in Morocco.